jricheimer/jricheimer.github.io/_posts/2019-02-11-resize-confusion.md

 ![alt text](https://github.com/jricheimer/jricheimer.github.io/raw/master/_data/resize3.png "Tensorflow Align Corners")

 Tensorflow is aligning the target's `0` with the source's `0` on the left, and also the right-most target index, `11`, is being aligned with the right-most source index, which is `5`.
-So, actually, in this `align_corners` mode, Tensorflow is still scaling the indeices without shifting, but they're just changing the expected scale value.
+So, actually, in this `align_corners` mode, Tensorflow is still scaling the indices without shifting, but they're just changing the expected scale value.
 To scale from size `6` to size `12` like in our example is not scaling by a factor of `2`, but rather by a factor of `11/5 = 2.2`.
 You can think of it as the area or "length" of the source image being scaled to the area or length of the target.
 In out case, the target may have 12 pixel values, or "points", but there are only 11 "units of length" between the points.
 The same for the source image - there are only 5 "units".
 So the scale factor becomes 11/5.

 This `align_corners` is likely closer to what you want if you're resizing the feature maps in your network.
 However, there still doesn't seem to be a way to imitate OpenCV's resizing in Tensorflow.

 To take advantage of Tensorflow's `align_corners` mode, a nice approach when enlarging an image is to make it so that `output_size-1` is divisible by `input_size-1`.
 That way, the scale factor becomes an integer, and this minimizes the amount of output pixels interpolated from subpixels in the source image.
 To try that, let's just add one to the sizes from our earlier example:
 ```python